 - Task and delivery orders

-A CLIN has all four of the following characteristics:
+A Contract Line Item Numbers (CLIN) has all four of the following characteristics:

 - Single unit price/extended amount.
 NSP (Not Separately Priced) is ok; pricing at contract level for cost contracts is ok.

 - Hardware: No more than one NSN (National Stock Number), item description, mfg part #;